 We refuse to be placed in such a position.

-We implore you to withdraw your Mandatory Vaccination Direction immediately.
+We implore you to withdraw your Public Health Orders immediately.
 Remove from employers and their staff the misleading and unlawful pressure to undergo vaccination in circumstances where such pressure will only lead to legal and economic chaos.

 Instead of using force, which implies a lack of trust in the people of NSW, place your faith in the people of this state, that they may make the decision which they, as free citizens in a free democracy, deem prudent; without the strong hand of the Premier hanging over them.